5jt/Cider/docs/docs/index.md

 By default, a Link is established between the root of the project and the folder.
 When you intend to work on the project (read: change the code), then this is the obvious thing to do.

-A> ### LINK's `watch` parameter
+> ### LINK's `watch` parameter
-A>
+>
-A> By default, Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace.
+> By default, Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace.
-A>
+>
-A> You may set `watch` to "ns" or "dir" instead.
+> You may set `watch` to "ns" or "dir" instead.
 Refer to the LINK documentation for details.

 However, if you want to bring in the code as part of, say, an automated build process, then you don't want to establish a Link, you just want to bring the code into the workspace.
 This can be achieved by specifying the `-import` flag.